Gilbert C. Hoover: Later life

 Hoover retired from the navy in 1947.
 In 1951 he returned to government service as a civilian official at the Atomic Energy Commission's (AEC) Sandia Base in Albuquerque, New Mexico.
 Following this he became manager of the AEC's facility in Boulder, Colorado.
 He returned to Bristol in 1956.
-Hoover died on January 10, 1980 at the Hattie Ida Chaffee Nursing Home in East Providence, Rhode Island|East Providence at the age of 85.
+Hoover died on January 10, 1980 at the Hattie Ida Chaffee Nursing Home in East Providence, Rhode Island at the age of 85.

 Personal life

 Hoover served as a vestryman and warden of St. Michael's Episcopal Church where he donated a flag from Task Force 17 which is on display today.
 He was a member of the American Society of Metals, Army-Navy Legion of Valor, National Sojourners, Sons of the American Revolution, Chevy Chase Club, Hope Club, Bristol Yacht Club, and was a Mason.
 His first child, Gilbert Corwin Jr., was born in 1924 in Washington D.C. to Hoover's first wife, Martha Smith.
 Gilbert Jr. went on to graduate from Brown University and become an officer in the Navy.
-Hoover's two daughters were born to his second wife, Mabel Dumbell.
+Hoover's two daughters were born to his second wife, Mabel Dumbbell.